The "new economy" is the catch-all phrase encompassing all new mostly service based industries, especially the ones delivered on a digital platform.

 - The second aspect is data protection.
 This is being achieved through the General Data Protection Regulation (GDPR) that standardizes and unifies data protection practices within the EU and also when exporting such data outside the EU.
 It makes it easier for companies to comply with EU data protection regulations while also stipulating strict penalties in case of a failure to do so.

-- The third aspect is network and system security which is achieved via the Directive on Security of Network and Information Systems (the NIS Directive).
+- The third aspect is a network and system security which is achieved via the Directive on Security of Network and Information Systems (the NIS Directive).
 The NIS Directive aims to increase the general level of cyber security for all entities in EU jurisdiction.
 The primary thrust of the directive is towards Digital Service Providers and Operators of Essential Services - as their operations are likely to be most affected by cyber attacks.
 There are various bodies which are to be created as part of this effort - including Single Points of Contacts for reporting cyber security breaches and Computer Security Incident Response Teams which will deal with such incidents.

 - The fourth aspect is ensuring the right to privacy of citizens in the EU via the ePrivacy Regulation.
 The regulation aims to protect the private lives of citizens and ensuring that their personal data is secure while being electronically communicated as part of a digital service delivery.